cloudmesh-community/book/chapters/msg/graphql.md

 ### Fragments

-Lets say for example we have a complex query, which has repetitive fields in it.
+Let us look at the following complex query, which includes repetitive
+fields:

 ```graphql
 {